limansky/limansky_me/posts/2016-07-20-Scala-type-variance-and-Java-collections.md

   .map(s => ScalaMessage(s, LocalDateTime.now())).asJava)
 ```

-We can specify type `B` explicitly (like `messages.asJava[Message]`), but the
+We can specify the type `B` explicitly (like `messages.asJava[Message]`), but the
-Scala implicit resolution is smart enough to infer required type itself.
+Scala implicit resolution is smart enough to infer the required type itself.